joaopauloschuler/neural-api/README.md

 There are also some [older code examples](https://sourceforge.net/p/cai/svncode/HEAD/tree/trunk/lazarus/experiments/) that you can look at.

 ## Volumes
-This API heavily relies on volumes. `TNNetVolume` class allows you to create volumes that can be accessed as 1D, 2D or 3D arrays and be operated with AVX SIMD instruction set.
+Volumes behave like dynamically created arrays.
+They are the main array like structure used by this API. `TNNetVolume` class allows you to create volumes that can be accessed as 1D, 2D or 3D arrays and be operated with [Advanced Vector Extensions (AVX)](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) - [Single Instruction Multiple Data (SIMD)](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) instruction set.
 This is the most common way to create a volume:
 ```
 constructor Create(pSizeX, pSizeY, pDepth: integer; c: T = 0);
 ```